Celine Dion albums discography

-Falling into You (1996) and Let's Talk About Love (1997) were major successes for Dion, both reaching number-one in many countries around the world, and becoming two of the best-selling albums of all time, with sales of over 32 and 31 million copies, respectively.
-Both albums were certified Diamond in the United States, with Falling into You achieving later twelve-times platinum certification and Let's Talk About Love eleven-times platinum for eleven million units.
+Falling into You (1996) and Let's Talk About Love (1997) were major successes for Dion, both reaching number one in numerous countries and becoming two of the best-selling albums of all time, with sales of over 32 million and 31 million copies, respectively.
+Both albums were certified Diamond in the United States, with Falling into You later certified twelve-times platinum and Let's Talk About Love certified eleven-times platinum for 11 million units.
 Let's Talk About Love became the first album to be certified ten-times platinum by the IFPI for sales of over 10 million copies in Europe.

-In 1998, Dion released another French-language album, S'il suffisait d'aimer and her first English-language holiday album, These Are Special Times, which became the fourth best-selling Christmas album in the United States in the Nielsen SoundScan era, with sales of 5.6 million copies.
+In 1998, Dion released another French-language album, S'il suffisait d'aimer, and her first English-language holiday album, These Are Special Times, which became the fourth best-selling Christmas album in the United States in the Nielsen SoundScan era, with sales of 5.6 million copies.
 Worldwide, it has sold over 12 million units.
 A greatest hits compilation with seven new recordings, All the Way...
-A Decade of Song was issued in November 1999, topping the charts around the world and selling over 22 million copies globally.
+A Decade of Song was issued in November 1999, topping charts worldwide and selling over 22 million copies globally.
 In the United States, All the Way...
-A Decade of Song became the best-selling greatest hits album by a female artist in the Nielsen SoundScan era, where it topped the eight million sales mark.
+A Decade of Song became the best-selling greatest hits album by a female artist in the Nielsen SoundScan era, surpassing eight million sales.
 In Japan, it was certified two-times Million for shipments of two million copies.